Understanding the Common Access Card (CAC)

 Integration with Other Systems

 Compatibility with various systems also reduces redundancy.
 Systems needing authentication can use a single card, minimizing the need for multiple access devices.
 This simplification aids in both usability and security management.
+When I started in DoD IT, personnel might carry three or four different access cards—now it’s all consolidated into one.

 Training and Familiarization